sijucj/spry_packages/ARCHITECTURE.md

 ### Package Structure

-The compiled binary is installed to `/usr/local/bin/spry-sqlpage` and includes:
+The compiled binaries are installed to `/usr/local/bin/` and include:

-- Deno runtime
+- **spry-sqlpage**: Spry SQLPage CLI with Deno runtime and dependencies
-- All TypeScript code
-- Import map dependencies
-- Spry SQLPage CLI
+- **spry-runbook**: Spry Runbook CLI with Deno runtime and dependencies

 ## Build Flow